+Everyone:

-Everyone: Anyone caught smoking tobacco or cannabis, or vaping on school property can be charged.
-Anyone caught selling, buying for, or giving tobacco or cannabis products on and off school property, to anyone under 19, can be charged.
+Anyone caught smoking tobacco, using an e-cigarette to vape any substance, or smoking cannabis (medical and recreational) on school property or public areas within 20m of school property can be charged.
+Anyone caught selling, buying for, or giving tobacco/vapour products on and off school property, to anyone under 19, can be charged.